 Initial Registration Form

 This form is required from all charities that are registering with the Attorney General's Registry of Charities and Fundraisers for the first time.
+Charities can now submit the application and payment through the new Online Filing Service.

 General Guide for Initial Registration

-This is a guide for charities that are completing initial registration with the Attorney General's Registry of Charities and Fundraisers
+This is a guide for charities that are completing initial registration with the Attorney General's Registry of Charities and Fundraisers.

 Every charitable corporation, unincorporated association, and trustee doing business in or holding property in California is required to register with the Attorney General's Registry of Charities and Fundraisers within 30 days of receiving charitable assets.
 NOTE: Assets include public donations, property, government grants, noncash donations, and/or contributions of value.
 For more information, please see our Guide for Charities page that includes the Attorney General's Guide for Charities.
 See also Government Code sections 12581, 12583, 12585 and 12586.